OpenUserJS/OpenUserJS.org/PRIVACY.md

 ### Third Party

 Some operations of this site may need third party cookies enabled.
-This is an ongoing disucsion on development.
+This is an ongoing discussion on development.

-### LSO
+### Local Shared Object

-OUJS does not currently utilize Flash based technology at this time.
+OUJS does not currently utilize Flash based technology at this time thus no "Flash Cookies".

 ## Ads: